-Noah’s Ark Rescue Project and Sanctuary (NARPS) was founded in 2015 by Candace Scheirer.
+Noah’s Ark Rescue Project and Sanctuary (or NARPS for short) was founded in September 2015 by Candace Scheirer.
 We are a 501(c)(3) non-profit animal rescue and welfare organization dedicated to rescuing, rehabilitating, and rehoming animals in need, whether from shelters, auctions or owner surrenders.

 What types of animals do you rescue?

 While dogs and cats are our most common rescues, we do quite a bit of work with horses, pigs, goats and other farm animals too...and of course all of the other domesticated animals as well!
 NARPS also has a soft spot for senior pets and special needs pets.
 NARPS also works with owners in need of assistance with vet care, or other pet related expenses to help keep animals in their homes and barns, and out of shelters and auctions.
 NARPS is best known for going above and beyond for the animals in our care.
 We pour our hearts, souls, and wallets into our animals.
 We rely strongly on the support from our community to help us take on the hardest cases.